Skip to main content

 Option 1: Create from the dashboard

 Open your dashboard and click your profile icon.
-Go to integrations and choose email from apps.
+Go to the app store and choose Custom email from the apps.

 • Template name: This would make it easier to find the template when assigning it on the forms' notification settings.